kgong148/cs122b-spring21-project4-android-example/README.md

 This Android app depends on [cs122b-spring21-project2-login-cart-example](https://github.com/UCI-Chenli-teaching/cs122b-spring21-project2-login-cart-example) as the backend server to work.

+**Note: You need to make sure your login cart runs on localhost:8080/cs122b-spring21-project2-login-cart-example(dashes instead of underscores!).
+You can change the url on Intellij IDEA -> Edit Run/Debug Configurations for Tomcat -> Deployment.**

 Follow the instructions on [Canvas](https://canvas.eee.uci.edu/courses/36596/pages/p4-task-2-developing-an-android-app-for-fabflix) to set up the Android App Project

 Note: Don't forget to change the URL in Login class to match your deployed backend